-AP sources: Trump allies sought changes at Ukraine utility
+Profit, not politics: What some Trump allies did in Ukraine

 On March 24, Giuliani and Parnas gathered at the Trump International Hotel in Washington with Healy E. Baumgardner, a former Trump campaign adviser who once served as deputy communications director for Giuliani's presidential campaign and as a communications official during the George W. Bush administration.

 She is now listed as the CEO of 45 Energy Group, a Houston-based energy company whose website describes it as a "government relations, public affairs and business development practice group."
+The company's name is an apparent nod to Trump, the 45th president.

 This was a couple of weeks after the Houston meeting with Favorov, the Naftogaz executive.
 Giuliani, Parnas and Baumgardner were there to make a business pitch involving gas deals in the former Soviet bloc to a potential investor.